metalman3797/Cura-Dremel-Printer-Plugin/README.md

     2. Click the download zip button on [this page](https://github.com/timmehtimmeh/Cura-Dremel-3D20-Plugin) and extract the zip file to your computer
     ![Download Zip](/docs/downloadzip.png)

+    OR

+    3. Navigate to the ["Releases"](https://github.com/timmehtimmeh/Cura-Dremel-3D20-Plugin/releases/tag/0.2.4) page to download the latest released version

 2. Navigate to the folder where you downloaded or extracted the plugin

+3. Install the main plugin that enables Cura to export .g3drem files by

+    EITHER
+    1. Insall the DremelGCodeWriter.umplugin located at Cura-Dremel-3D20-Plugin\plugins\DremelGCodeWriter.umplugin using Cura's plugin install interface (Cura Menu->Plugins->Install Plugin)
+    *Note:*  this method installs the plugin to %OS_USER_DIR%\AppData\Roaming\cura\%CURA VERSION%\plugins

+    OR

-3. Copy the plugins/DremelGCodeWriter folder into your `%CURA_DIR%/plugins` folder.
+    2. Copy the plugins/DremelGCodeWriter folder into your `%CURA_DIR%/plugins` folder.
 On MacOS this is located at `Ultimaker Cura.app/Contents/Resources/plugins/plugins/`  The easiest way on the mac to get to this folder is to right click on the Ultimaker Cura.app application and select the "show package contents" option.
 ![Copy the contents of DremelOutputDevice to the plugin directory of cura](/docs/plugindir.PNG)

+For a minimal installation this is all you need.
+Feel free to skip the following steps if you don't care about specific settings for the Dremel3D20 and only want to export .g3drem files from cura (Note: a minimal installation won't necessarily set up the print bed size, machine speeds, etc... correctly and the user is responsible for ensuring that the print settings are correct and that the print will fit on the bed)

+For a complete installation:
 4. Copy the resources/definitions/Dremel3D20.def.json file into the `%CURA_DIR%/resources/definitions` folder.
-On MacOS this is located at `Ultimaker Cura.app/Contents/Resources/resources/definitions/`  The easiest way on the mac to get to this folder is to right click on the Ultimaker Cura.app application and select the "show package contents" option
+This file contains the printer bed size, along with other Ideabuilder 3D20 specific settings.
+On MacOS this folder is located at `Ultimaker Cura.app/Contents/Resources/resources/definitions/`  The easiest way on the mac to get to this folder is to right click on the Ultimaker Cura.app application and select the "show package contents" option
 ![Copy the contents of Dremel printer json file to the definitions directory of cura](/docs/dremelresource.PNG)

 5. Copy the resources/meshes/dremel_3D20_platform.stl to the `%CURA_DIR%/resources/meshes` folder.
-On MacOS this is located at `Ultimaker Cura.app/Contents/Resources/resources/meshes/`  The easiest way on the mac to get to this folder is to right click on the Ultimaker Cura.app application and select the "show package contents" option
+This file contains the 3D model of the Dremel Ideabuilder print bed.
+On MacOS this is folder located at `Ultimaker Cura.app/Contents/Resources/resources/meshes/`  The easiest way on the mac to get to this folder is to right click on the Ultimaker Cura.app application and select the "show package contents" option
 ![Copy the contents of Dremel print bed file to the meshes directory of cura](/docs/meshesdir.png)

 6. Copy the resources/materials/dremel_pla.xml.fdm_material to the `%CURA_DIR%/resources/materials` folder.
-On MacOS this is located at `Ultimaker Cura.app/Contents/Resources/resources/materials/`  The easiest way on the mac to get to this folder is to right click on the Ultimaker Cura.app application and select the "show package contents" option
+This file contains the Dremel brand PLA material settings.
+On MacOS this folder is located at `Ultimaker Cura.app/Contents/Resources/resources/materials/`  The easiest way on the mac to get to this folder is to right click on the Ultimaker Cura.app application and select the "show package contents" option
 ![Copy the contents of Dremel PLA material to the materials directory of cura](/docs/material.png)

 7. Congratulations - the plugin is now installed!
 ---
 # Usage
 Once the plugin has been installed you can use it by following the steps outlined below:
-1. open cura
+1. open Cura
-2. select the Dremel 3D20 as your printer (cura->preferences->printers->add)
+2. (Skip if Step 4 above was not performed) select the Dremel 3D20 as your printer (cura->preferences->printers->add)
 ![Select the Dremel 3D20](/docs/addprinter.png)

-3. select Dremel PLA or any other PLA filament as your filament type
+3. Select Dremel PLA (if step 6 above was performed) or any other PLA filament (if step 6 was not performed, or if other PLA settings are preferred) as your filament type
 ![Select the dremel pla](/docs/selectpla.png)

 4. Set the slicing options that you want.